I rolled over in bed, grabbed my phone and made my way through a dozen messages that had arrived earlier that morning.

 When I’d return home from dates, I’d find my mom kicking back on the couch reading the Ensign or her Book of Mormon that had seen better days.
 She’d ask how my evening went, and we’d talk well into the morning.
 She was always there without being a helicopter parent.
 My dad bought her a Kindle a few years ago, and we’d send her books on occasion, and then discuss them during visits to her home.
 My oldest son inherited her Kindle this past week.
 Before I reset it, I noticed she’d made it 86% through the last book (Educated) we sent her before she passed away.

 I inherited a love of listening to music from my mom.
 When I broke my arm in 7th grade, she was going through a Neil Diamond phase, and I quickly learned every lyric to the Jazz Singer soundtrack.
 She didn’t like a lot of the music I listened to in high school, especially groups like Ratt, Motley Crue, and Whitesnake.
-But I did get her into George Winston and attended one of his piano concerts at Abravanel Hall in Salt Lake.
+But I did get her into George Winston and attended one of his piano concerts at Abravanel Hall in Salt Lake with her while I was attending the University of Utah.

 I’ve thought back to that breakfast many times over the past month.
 That was the last day I’d see my mom, but I didn’t know it at the time.
 Why didn’t I take a seat down at the end of the table next to her?
 Later that morning, I’d say goodbye to her while she sat in a wheelchair at her home.
 I leaned down and put my arm around her.
 She kissed my cheek like she has for many years.